JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Generic Data Exchange Runtime System

 \begin{deffy}[update chain] $ \dfrac{}{s \rightsquigarrow^* s}~\text{(0~updates)} \quad \dfrac{s \rightsquigarrow ^* s', \quad s' \rightsquigarrow s''}{s \rightsquigarrow^* s''}~\text{(+1~updates)} $. \end{deffy}

 We generally want agents' views to always be \textit{accurate} with respect to the configuration (\Cref{def:accurate_knowledge}).
 Of course, accuracy is trivial in the \textit{initial} system, where (everyone knows) there are no statements. \Cref{thm:reachable_implies_accurate} follows from induction on \Cref{def:update_step}: all systems reachable from the initial system via updates are accurate.
 The Rust implementation enforces an even stronger result: all conceivable systems are accurate, because views \textit{alias} the same ground-truth collection of statements; \Cref{lst:system} shows how agent views alias any messages in memory by sharing and copying messages stored behind \textit{atomic reference-counted} pointers (Rust's polymorphic \mlst{Arc} type).
 The Rocq formalisation models this inherent accuracy via refinements to \Cref{def:update_step} beyond what we show here, such that views on~$c$ are stores of pairs of type $(\Sigma m: \mathit{message} \mid \mathit{stated}(c,m))$, whose proofs depend on~$c$ and~$m$.
-Consequently, the Rocq user cannot build new system-type terms without proving the accuracy of its views.
-But the five cases of \Cref{def:update_step} give users safe ways to transform existing views.
+Consequently, the Rocq user cannot define systems without proving the accuracy of their views.
+But the five cases of \Cref{def:update_step} give users transformers of views and proofs of accuracy in lockstep.

 \begin{deffy} $\mathit{accurate}((c: \mathit{config}, \ v: \mathit{views})) \coloneqq \forall \alpha, \ \forall m\in v(\alpha), \ \mathit{stated}(c,m).$ \end{deffy} \begin{deffy} $\mathit{initial}: \mathit{system} \coloneqq (((\lambda a, \bot), (\lambda m, \bot), [\;]): \mathit{config}, \quad [\;] : \mathit{views})$. \end{deffy}